 While the Adonit Switch may have a low price tag, it certainly doesn’t mean it lacks in style or usefulness.
 That’s right, the Switch doubles as a stylus and an actual pen.
-Roll the striped grip-end, and you’ll find a ball-point pen sliding out.
+Roll the striped grip-end and a ballpoint pen slips out.
 Rotate to take off the cap on the other side, and voilà, you have a precision stylus.

 The precision stylus has a disk at the end, allowing for more precise marks on your tablet.
 It feels and weighs about the same as a normal pen, and can easily be mistaken for one.
 It can be used to draw, but you’re better off sticking with writing notes with the Adonit Switch.
 The ball-point pen writes fairly well and adds an immensely useful function if you happen to always carry a stylus around.

 Adonit probably offers the most precise and fine stylus tips of any manufacturer.
 Although the Jot Script is well-liked for its extra fine tip, it only works with iOS devices, which limits its reach.
-The benefit if the Adonit Jot Pro, is that it works on most touchscreen devices, including both iPads and Android tablets.
-It will probably also work on Windows tablets, too, but we haven’t tested that theory.
+The benefit of the Adonit Pro 3 is that it works on most touchscreen devices, including iPads and Android tablets.
+It will probably also work on Windows tablets too, but we haven’t tested that theory.